 Long-Term Control Medicines

-Long-term control medicines are used to help prevent and control asthma symptoms.
+Long-term control medicines help prevent and control asthma symptoms.
 For best results, this type of medication should be used daily.
 There are several types of long-term control medicines:

-- Inhaled corticosteroids- This type of medication works to prevent and reduce airway swelling and reduces mucus in the lungs.
+- Inhaled corticosteroids- Prevent and reduce airway swelling and reduces mucus in the lungs.

-- Inhaled long-acting beta agonists- This type of medication relaxes the smooth muscles around the airways, thus opening their airway making it easier to breathe.
+- Inhaled long-acting beta agonists- Relax the smooth muscles around the airways.
+This opens the airway making it easier to breathe.
 These should be used in combination with an inhaled corticosteroid.

-- Combination inhaled medicines- This type of medication contains and does the work of both an inhaled corticosteroid and a long-acting beta agonist.
+- Combination inhaled medicines- Contain and do the work of an inhaled corticosteroid and a long-acting beta agonist.
 A combination inhaler is a great way to get both of these medications together, if necessary.

-- Biologics- This type of medication is a shot or infusion given every few weeks.
-Biologics work by targeting a cell or protein within the body to prevent airway inflammation.
+- Biologics- Target a cell or protein within the body to prevent airway inflammation.

-- Leukotriene modifiers- This type of medication is taken in liquid or pill form to reduce swelling inside of the airway and to relax smooth muscles.
+- Leukotriene modifiers- Reduce swelling inside of the airway and to relax smooth muscles.

-- Cromolyn sodium- This medication is an inhaled non-steroid.
-It prevents airways from swelling when they come into contact with an asthma trigger.
+- Cromolyn sodium- Prevents airways from swelling when they come into contact with an asthma trigger.

-- Theophylline- This medication come is taken in tablet, capsule, solution and syrup form to help open the airways by relaxing the smooth muscles.
+- Theophylline-Helps open the airways by relaxing the smooth muscles.

-- Oral corticosteroids- This type of medication is taken in pill or liquid form.
-It is used to treat asthma attacks that do not respond to other medication or as long-term therapy for people with severe asthma.
+- Oral corticosteroids- Treats asthma attacks that do not respond to other medication or as long-term therapy for people with severe asthma.

-- Quick-relief medicines are used to help relieve asthma symptoms when they happen.
+Quick-relief medicines - Help relieve asthma symptoms when they happen.
 These medicines act quickly to relax tight muscles around the airways.
 This allows the airways to open up so air can flow through them.
 There are several types of quick-relief medicines:

-- Short-acting beta agonists- This type of medication is inhaled and works quickly to relieve asthma symptoms by relaxing the smooth muscles around the airways.
-These medicines are the first choice for quick relief of asthma symptoms.
+- Short-acting beta agonists- Work quickly to relieve asthma symptoms by relaxing the smooth muscles around the airways.
+These are the first choice for quick relief of asthma symptoms.

-- Anticholinergics- This type of medication is inhaled but acts slower than short-acting beta agonist medicines.
-Anticholinergics open the airways by relaxing the smooth muscles around the airways and reduce mucus production.
+- Anticholinergics- Open the airways by relaxing the smooth muscles around the airways and reduce mucus production.

-- Combination quick-relief medicines- This type of medication comes as an inhaler or for a nebulizer and contains both an anticholinergic and a short-acting beta agonist.
+- Combination quick-relief medicines- Contain both an anticholinergic and a short-acting beta agonist.

 How does Noble help me manage my Asthma?